projecte-aina/Plume/README.md

 Pairwise distances will be saved in the corresponding folder inside `./representation_space/results` folder.
 We provide a jupyter notebook to visualize the computed UMAP latent variables: `./representation_space/UMAP_Plots.ipynb` and another jupyter notebook to create the Spherical Voronoi Diagrams: `./representation_space/Voronoi_Plots.ipynb`.

-In addition, we provide as a zip file some Spherical Voronoi Diagrams already computed: `./representation_space/voronoi_plots_32k.zip`.
+In addition, we provide as a zip file with some Spherical Voronoi Diagrams that have already computed for the 32k model variant: `./representation_space/voronoi_plots_32k.zip`.

 ### Vocabulary overlap